 - Acceptable courses include vocational and other subjects.

-If you attend a public high school in Texas and believe you qualify for automatic admission, you must submit a transcript that indicates that you will graduate under the state’s Foundation (with Distinguished Level of Achievement), Recommended or Distinguished/Advanced high school programs as defined in the state’s Uniform Admission Policy.
+If you attend a public high school in Texas and believe you qualify for automatic admission, you must submit a transcript that indicates that you are pursuing or have completed the distinguished level of achievement under the Foundation High School Program (basic Foundation High School Program if not eligible for automatic admissions) as defined in the state's Uniform Admission Policy.

 Private High School Students

-If you attend a private high school in Texas (or a Department of Defense high school) and believe you qualify for automatic admission, you must claim an exemption to the state’s high school coursework requirements.
+If you attend a private high school in Texas (or a Department of Defense high school), have your school counselor fill out the Texas Private High School Certification form to claim an exemption to the policy.

-To claim an exemption based on test scores, your official SAT score must be at least a 1070 (combined critical reading and math) with a minimum of 500 on critical reading on tests taken prior to March 2016, or a minimum of 480 on evidence-based reading and writing and 530 on math on tests taken in March 2016 or later.
+You may also claim an exemption based on test scores.
+Your official SAT score must be at least a 1070 (combined critical reading and math) with a minimum of 500 on critical reading on tests taken prior to March 2016, or a minimum of 480 on evidence-based reading and writing and 530 on math on tests taken in March 2016 or later.
 Alternatively, your official ACT scores must meet ACT’s College Readiness Benchmarks.